mbaumer/us_hep_funding/docs/_states/MO.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  143  NSF MPS grants, totalling  $18,232,792.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+143 NSF MPS grants, totalling $18,232,792.00

                                      Amount ($)
 Institution
 UNIVERSITY OF MISSOURI SYSTEM           9003390